Devlyn-Nelson/Bondrewd/README.md

     * `#[bondrewd(block_bit_length = {TOTAL_AMOUNT_OF_BITS})]`
     * `#[bondrewd(block_byte_length = {TOTAL_AMOUNT_OF_BYTES})]`
 * Auto reserve fields.
 If the structures total bit amount is not a multiple of 8, the unused bits at the end will be ignored.
-* Ignore reserve fields. peek_ and peek_slice_ functions are still generated but into_bytes and from_bytes will just use zeros
+* Ignore reserve fields. read_ and read_slice_ functions are still generated but into_bytes and from_bytes will just use zeros
   * `#[bondrewd(reserve)]`

 # `enum` Derive features: